jpvcaetano/HireMeBot/README.md

 - Never commit your `.env` file or `custom_criteria.py`
 - Keep your LinkedIn credentials and OpenAI API key secure
 - Review automated responses before enabling auto-send
+- SSL certificate verification can be configured in chat_handler.py

 ## Disclaimer